School of Information Sciences

 A Scholarship for Service program, ICSSP aims to address shortages in the cybersecurity workforce by providing full financial support to students who agree to work for a federal, state or tribal government agency in a cybersecurity-related position upon graduation.

-"When the program began in 2008, the federal government faced a significant shortage of cybersecurity professionals," said Masooda Bashir, an Illinois professor of information sciences and the ICSSP principal investigator.
+"When the program began in 2008, the federal government faced a significant shortage of cybersecurity professionals," said Masooda Bashir, associate professor of information sciences and the ICSSP principal investigator.
 "Our goal is to prepare students with strong cybersecurity expertise and support their transition into government service roles where their skills are urgently needed."

 Since its inception, ICSSP has brought more than $15 million in external funding to the university directly supporting students through tuition, stipends, and professional development opportunities.
 ICSSP has over 100 alums, most of whom continue to work in cybersecurity in both government and the private sector.